ChurchApps/FreeShowWeb/src/routes/docs/macos/+page.md

 Note that I have not purchased any code signing keys yet _($129/year)_, so you will be prompted with a warning when installing as for now.

 After launch, you will be asked for permission to allow incoming network connections.
-If you deny, then RemoteShow, StageShow and ControlShow won't work.
+If you deny, then you can't connect to the application remotely.
+This includes the stage display, and remote controllers.

 :::